GGGOJO/sql_challenge/README.md

 8. In descending order, list the frequency count of employee last names, i.e., how many employees share each last name. *APPROACH: group by and order desc from employees table.*

+## Bonus Questions
+Import SQL Data from Postgresql and conduct the following data analysis using Pandas in Jupyter Notebook:
+1. Create a histogram to visualize the most common salary ranges for emmployees.
+2. Create a bar chart of average salary by title.

+After diving into the data, what is the answer to this question?

+Q: Is the Pewlett Hackard Employee Data fake?
+A: Yes, it is.